btcpayserver/btcpayserver-doc/FAQ.md

 The network cost is an optional feature.
 It's enabled by default, but it's entirely up to a merchant to enable or disable it.
 Your customers will be able to see this "network cost" at the checkout when they expand the invoice information.

-While it provides the protection from dust transactions, it can also reflect negatively and your customers might have additional questions and may lead them into thinking you're overcharging them.
+While it protects dust transactions, it can also reflect negatively and your customers might have additional questions and may lead them into thinking you're overcharging them.

 Please think twice about how this may affect your business and make sure to communicate it to your customers properly inside your store Terms of Service or by other methods.